bytecodealliance/wasm-micro-runtime/core/app-framework/README.md

 # Application framework

-By using the iwasm VM core, we are flexible to build different application frameworks for the specific domains, although it would take quite some effort.
+By using the WAMR VM core, we are flexible to build different application frameworks for the specific domains, although it would take quite some effort.

 The WAMR has offered a comprehensive framework for programming WASM applications for device and IoT usages.
 The framework supports running multiple applications, that are based on the event driven programming model.
 Here are the supporting API sets by the [WAMR application framework library](../doc/wamr_api.md) :